Last updated: September 2025

 - Harsh removal: Pure acetone soaks + aggressive filing = shredded keratin layers.

-- Chemical exposures: Volatile organic compounds (VOCs) and endocrine disruptors are no match for my cancer‑recovery lifestyle.
+- Chemical exposures: Volatile organic compounds (VOCs) and endocrine disruptors aren’t good for my health long-term

-- Hidden costs: Frequent fills add up—financially and biologically.
+- Hidden costs: Frequent fills add up financially

 It Weakened My Nails